openactive/website/README.md

-# website-redirection
+# Wordpress Redirection plugin configuration
-Configuration for the Wordpress Redirection plugin in www.openactive.io
+This repository contains version-controlled configuration for the Redirection Plugin within the www.openactive.io Wordpress website.